-Fulton County Hospital is able to serve the community with up to date equipment, and highly trained nursing and emergency personnel.
-The emergency rooms are stocked with condition specific equipment, such as cardiac and trauma, which allows all patients to receive a higher level of healthcare.
+Fulton County Hospital is able to serve the community with up-to-date equipment, and highly trained nursing and emergency personnel.
+The emergency rooms are stocked with condition-specific equipment, such as cardiac and trauma, which allows all patients to receive a higher level of healthcare.

 In 1989 a lighted heliport was constructed at the hospital.
 Now once major emergency patients are stabilized, they can quickly be transported to a major hospital that specializes in the needs of that patient.